-Directors who are also serve as employees of S&W do not receive any additional compensation for their service on our Board.
-Other than the Chairman of the Board, non-employee directors receive an annual cash retainer of \$40,000.
-In fiscal 2022, our Chairman was paid an annual cash retainer of \$175,000, payable monthly, for his service as Chairman of the Board.
+Directors who also serve as employees of S&W do not receive any additional compensation for their service on our Board.
+Other than the Chairman of the Board, during calendar year 2023 ("calendar 2023") non-employee directors receive an annual cash retainer of \$40,000.
+In calendar 2023, our Chairman receives an annual cash retainer of \$50,000, payable monthly, for his service as Chairman of the Board.

-In addition to the annual retainer, our non-employee directors receive an annual restricted stock unit ("RSU"), award for a number of shares equal to \$55,000 divided by the price per share of our common stock on the date of grant.
+In addition to the annual retainer, other than the Chairman of the Board, during calendar 2023 non-employee directors receive an annual restricted stock unit ("RSU") award for a number of shares equal to \$55,000 divided by the price per share of our common stock on the date of grant.
+In calendar 2023, our Chairman receives an annual RSU award for a number of shares equal to \$75,000.